BrycensRanch/SnapX/README.md

 - Automatically tone maps HDR screenshots to SDR*

 ## Technical Details
-- It uses [.NET 9](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-9/overview), [ImageSharp](https://docs.sixlabors.com/articles/imagesharp/?tabs=tabid-1) (cross-platform image manipulation library)
+- It uses [.NET 9](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-9/overview), [ImageSharp](https://docs.sixlabors.com/articles/imagesharp/?tabs=tabid-1) (cross-platform image library)
 - And it *will* use [SQLite](https://www.sqlite.org/about.html) to [store settings & history](https://github.com/BrycensRanch/SnapX/issues/28).
 - Additionally, all uploaders are now forced to use HTTPS <2.0 & *optionally* uses TLS 1.3 out of the box.
 - Keeps compatability with the custom uploader configuration format (.sxcu)